Gio-Von-derFluss/Loops-y-datos-espaciales-en-R/README.md

 This is an basic example of how to make loops in R and how to work with spatial data and implement loops in these kind of data.

 You can found some example data to run the spatial data examples.
-The files are mean temperature maps of 10 months in the year 1978, with a resolution of 1 km2.
+The files are mean temperature maps of 10 months in the year 1978, with a 1 km2 resolution.